 The Walker family

 The Walker family was very extensive in Co.
 Armagh in the eighteenth and nineteenth centuries.
 Many of that name farmed in the area.
-However, the single most famous individual in Ireland was the Reverend George Walker, who led, with others, the resistance of the people of Derry during the three-month siege by the army of king James II in 1689.
+However, the most famous was the Reverend George Walker, who led, with others, the resistance of the people of Derry during the three-month siege by the army of king James II in 1689.
 George wrote a famous pamphlet called A True Account of the Siege of London-Derry and was feted by Londoners and Parliament when he visited England.
 He was present at the Battle of the Boyne the following year and was killed by a musket ball.

 Abraham Walker of Richhill (1791-1827)